 Work on real projects for real clients starting as early as your second year at Michigan Tech.
-Crazy smart?
+Are you ready?
 We think so.

 More than 50 students in the Aerospace Enterprise work together on innovative and relevant aerospace-related projects for government and industry.
 The team competes nationally in the University Nanosat-6 Competition to design and build a satellite to launch into space.
 Following the team's first-place finish in 2011, current members worked prepare our Oculus-ASR Nanosatellite for launch on a SpaceX Falcon Heavy out of Cape Canaveral as part of the Department of Defense's Space Test Program.
-Put that on your résumé!
+Mission accomplished!
+Now, put that on your résumé!

 The Humane Interface Design Enterprise (HIDE) focuses on software development and usability research, like comparing cognitive load while driving with Google Glass and Android, testing a prototype of Chrysler's U-Connect system, or building a crowd-sourced music selection web app for Winter Carnival.

 A vehicle that gets 793 MPG?
 Crazy smart Michigan Tech students did it.
 Supermileage Systems Enterprise is responsible for the design, engineering, and fabrication of one-manned, high-efficiency vehicles for the Society of Automotive Engineers (SAE) Supermileage Competition.
 Alternating between working on an internal combustion vehicle and a battery electric vehicle, the team goal is 500 kilometers per kilowatt hour or better.

 Want to see more?
 Here's the full list of teams.